On Strict Higher C*-categories: Introduction

 \section{Introduction}

-The usage of categorical methods in functional analysis is probably going back to A.Grothendieck, but category theory began to be applied to the theory of operator algebras in the seventies, with the pioneering work of J.E.Roberts~\cite{GLR} that introduced the definition of C*-categories mainly in view of applications to algebraic quantum field theory.
-Since then category theory has been extensively used by J.E.Roberts and S.Doplicher~\cite{DR} in the theory of superselection sectors in algebraic quantum field theory (see R.Haag's monograph~\cite{H} and M.M\"uger's review~\cite{Mu}).
-Operator categories and \hbox{C*-categories} have been further studied by S.Yamagami~\cite{Y}, P.Mitchener~\cite{M}, T.Kajiwara-C.Pinzari-Y.Watatani~\cite{KPW} and Y.Sawada-S.Yamagami~\cite{Y2} to name a few.
-The closely related and more general notion of a Fell bundle over a topological group was first defined by J.Fell~\cite{FD} (under the name of a Banach $*$-algebraic bundle) and later extended respectively to: topological groupoids, by S.Yamagami and then A.Kumjian~\cite{K}; topological inverse semigroups, by N.Seiben (see R.Excel~\cite{E}); and topological involutive inverse categories in~\cite{BCL2,BCL4}.
+The usage of categorical methods in functional analysis is probably going back to A.Grothendieck and F.Linton~\cite{Li}, but category theory began to be applied to the theory of operator algebras in the seventies, with the pioneering work of J.E.Roberts~\cite{GLR} that introduced the definition of C*-categories mainly in view of applications to algebraic quantum field theory.
+Since then C*-categories have been extensively used by J.E.Roberts and S.Doplicher~\cite{DR} in the theory of superselection sectors in algebraic quantum field theory (see R.Haag's monograph~\cite{H} and H.Halvorson-M.M\"uger's review~\cite{HM}).
+Operator categories and \hbox{C*-(tensor) categories} have been further significantly studied by S.Yamagami~\cite{Y0,Y1,Y}, P.Mitchener~\cite{M}, T.Kajiwara-C.Pinzari-Y.Watatani~\cite{KPW}, M.M\"uger~\cite{Mu,Mu2}, and more recently A.Henriquez-D.Penneys~\cite{HP} and C.Jones-D.Penneys~\cite{JP} to name just a few.
+The closely related and more general notion of a Fell bundle over a topological group was first defined by J.Fell~\cite{FD} (under the name of a Banach $*$-algebraic bundle) and later extended respectively to: topological groupoids, by S.Yamagami and then A.Kumjian~\cite{K}; topological inverse semigroups, by N.Seiben (see R.Exel~\cite{Ex}); and topological involutive inverse categories in~\cite{BCL2,BCL4}.

 The study of higher $n$-categories, at least in their strict versions, can be traced back to the work of C.Ehresmann~\cite{E} on structured categories (the notion of $\infty$-groupoid predating actually to a paper of D.Kan on simplicial complexes~\cite{Ka}).
 Strict $\omega$-categories were proposed by J.E.Roberts~\cite{R} (in his work on local cohomology in algebraic quantum field theory) and were independently developed by R.Brown-P.Higgins~\cite{BH} and A.Grothendieck~\cite{G} with strong motivations from homotopy theory in algebraic topology.
 Weak higher category theory, starting from the notion of bicategory of J.Benabou~\cite{Be}, subsequently formalized by R.Street~\cite{St}, recently developed into a wide area of extremely active research (see for example as references T.Leinster~\cite{Lsur, L}, E.Cheng-A.Lauda~\cite{CL} and the wiki-resources at \hlink{http://ncatlab.org/nlab}{http://ncatlab.org/nlab}).